Retail AI Traffic Is Now Converting Better Than Paid Search. Instrument It Like Revenue, Not Referral.

 FAQ

-how should retailers measure ai traffic attribution in 2026?
+How should retailers measure AI traffic attribution in 2026?

-what pages should retail teams fix first for ai traffic?
+What pages should retail teams fix first for AI traffic?

 Because those visitors often arrive after an AI system has already narrowed the shortlist.
 That means higher intent, better comparison context, and less low-quality browsing before purchase.
+Adobe reports 42% higher conversion rates and 37% higher revenue per visit from AI-referred sessions.